-If you want to change the entire character of a room fast, hang wallpaper.
+If you want to change the entire character of a room fast, see how to hang wallpaper.
 You can change a dull room into a dramatic personal statement in less than a weekend, and you don’t need a bunch of expensive tools to do the job.

 This kind of transformation does require patience, careful planning and familiarity with key techniques.
-We asked a professional hanger to demonstrate every technique you'll need, start to finish, and to show you how to save time and avoid a heap of frustration.
+We asked a professional hanger to demonstrate how to hang wallpaper, along with every technique you’ll need, start to finish, and to show you how to save time and avoid a heap of frustration.

-The techniques we show apply to 90 percent of papers you'll find at wallpaper stores.
-We won't cover the specialty papers (such as grass cloth, foil, fabric and ones that require pretrimming).
-We recommend you master the basics before taking on these papers.
+The techniques we show on how to hang wallpaper apply to 90 percent of papers you’ll find at wallpaper stores.
+We won’t cover the specialty papers (such as grass cloth, foil, fabric and ones that require pretrimming).
+We recommend you master the basics of how to hang wallpaper before taking on these papers.
 Nor will we address removing old paper.

-With our instructions, you can successfully wallpaper a room even if you haven't done it before.
-Start with a simple bedroom or dining room, a space that doesn’t require a lot of fitting and trimming.
+With our instructions, you can learn how to wallpaper a room even if you haven’t done it before.
+Start with a simple bedroom or dining room, a space that doesn’t require a lot of fitting and trimming to begin to see how to hang wallpaper.
 With experience, you can tackle tougher rooms like kitchens and baths.

 Step 2: Select a wallpaper

 For your first time papering, we recommend that you buy from a paint and wallcovering store.
 The staff can advise you on the best primers, paste and tools for the particular paper you select.
 They’ll answer any questions unique to your situation.
 Tell the salesperson where you’ll be using the paper, and ask what features you’ll need to meet the demands of the room.

 Our paper took three weeks to arrive.
 We used 11 rolls for our 12 x 12-ft. room.